mulesoft-consulting/telegram-connector/README.md

 - Create Telegram connection configuration
 - Configure the operation

+#### Operations

+#### Send Message
+This operation sends a message to a certain chat ID.
+Both parameters that this operation receives, chat id and payload (message), accept flat values and dataweave expressions.
+The only thing that needs to be taken into account is that the message must contain a text-based mimetype (i.e. "text/plain"), but the connector will try to parse the structure of the message sent using getters and setters that are not defined within the operation because they depend on the message.

+#### Get Updates
+This operation serves to obtain all the updates of a certain chat and is based on a polling source, which means that every X time, whether for a fixed polling value or a given cron expression, the connector will obtain the updates.
+This operation supports watermarking, simply by activating the "watermark" option in the operation.
+This watermark is based on the update_id provided by the Telegram API and cannot be modified to add another criterion.
+Unlike other watermark mechanisms, it does not retrieve all records and then filters the desired ones, but uses the paging query parameters offered by Telegram.

 ### Used Dependencies
 This connector relies in the Mule HTTP module to perform the HTTP interactions with the Telegram API, however, other library is used: org.json.
 It is used to handle the HTTP response and to extract useful information for operations, such as the watermarking implemented in the get updates operation.